Ways to consume your cannabis

 The right method for the right effect.

-Just like there are many different strains of cannabis, there are also many different ways to consume cannabis.
+There are many different strains of cannabis, and there are also many different ways to consume cannabis.
 The various methods of consumption are often referred to as “routes of administration”.

 Different routes will have different effects on how you experience cannabis.
 The three main routes of administration are:

 Inhalation of cannabis is the most popular method of consumption, and the one that most likely comes to mind first.
 Despite being the most popular, smoking is also the most harmful due to the combustion of harmful compounds.
 However, it remains popular because it is fast-acting, and convenient.
-Many of the negative health effects linked to cannabis consumption aren’t linked to cannabis itself, but the smoking of cannabis.
-Therefore, vaporization is typically the preferred method of inhalation by medical experts.
+Many of the negative health effects linked to cannabis consumption aren’t related to cannabis itself, but the smoking of cannabis.
+Vaporization has been considered a less harmful mode of inhalation by medical experts due to the lack of combustion, however, there have not been any significant studies on the risks associated with vaping.
 The effects of cannabis when inhaled can typically be felt within 5-10 minutes and can last for 2-4 hours.

 2a.
 Oral administration: